 This AS one-year course involves two exams.
 The first exam is on your Shakespeare text and poetry from the Love Through the Ages poetry anthology.
 The second exam is focused on prose and you will complete one question on an unseen text and one on your set prose text.

-In Year 13 you will have the opportunity to tailor some aspects of the course to suit you.
+The A2 course is the AS content and the study of World War One literature.
+You will also have the opportunity to tailor some aspects of the course to suit you.
 The N.E.A. unit (or coursework unit) allows you to explore two texts from two different eras in an extended comparative study.

-There are two final exams at the end of Year 13; the first covers the Love Through the Ages unit studied in Year 12 and the second , the World War One unit covered in Year 13.
+There are two final exams at the end of Year 13; the first covers the Love Through the Ages unit and the second World War One unit.

 AS and A-Level English Language